Other products

 Dose to be administered and administration route

-Do not mix with other products.
+Do not mix with other veterinary medicinal products.

-Given as an oral drench.
 Suitable for use through most types of automatic drenching gun.

 Shake container thoroughly before use and use undiluted product from the original container.